Cell culture refers to the removal of cells from an animal or plant and their subsequent growth in a favorable artificial environment.

 The cell adhere to the glass or plastics surface, divide and form a confluent monplayer sheet within a week.

-Cell culture is further classified on the basis of origin,chromosomal characters and the number of generations through which they can be maintained .
+Cell culture is further classified based on origin,chromosomal characters and the number of generations through which they can be maintained .

 Types of Cell Culture